mirkzx04/Positional_Convolution_Experts/README.md

 For simplification, let's see the pipeline of a single layer, the operations after applying all experts, and the operations in the output layer.

 The layer receives the feature map which is decomposed into patches enriched with positional information that are then passed to the router which will choose which expert (through a weight) to delegate the single patch to.
 The patches are passed to the experts that process them through Conv2D, BatchNorm, ReLU, and Dropout (applied twice) and return them as output.
-Once all expert feature maps are obtained, these are reaggregated through a weighted sum (the weight of feature map $ i $ is that of expert $ i $).
+Once all expert feature maps are obtained, these are reaggregated through a weighted sum (the weight of feature map $i$ is that of expert $i$).
 This final feature map is reconstructed by reinserting the patches in their appropriate positions, obtaining a new single feature map to which a final convolution is applied.

 In the output layer, the incoming feature map is transformed into a vector with SPP which is then passed to an FCL to obtain the final logits for each class in the classification task.